· The Bloomfield Team

 All of this gets organized into a searchable intelligence layer that anyone on the team can query in plain English.

-An operator walks up to a terminal and types: "How did we run the 17-4 PH housing for Pratt last year?"
-The system returns the job record, the setup sheet, the operator notes about a feed rate adjustment on the second operation, and a quality note about a dimensional issue that was resolved by changing the workholding approach.
+An operator types: "How did we run the 17-4 PH housing for Pratt last year?"
+The system returns the job record, the setup sheet, operator notes about a feed rate adjustment on the second operation, and a quality note about a dimensional issue resolved by changing the workholding approach.
+That answer used to require finding the one person who remembered the job and hoping they were on shift.
+Now it requires a 10-second query.

 Building the System Before the Knowledge Leaves